-AI: More Than Human
+AI: More than Human

-Opening in May 2019, the Barbican presents a major new exhibition: AI: More Than Human – an unprecedented survey of creative and scientific developments in Artificial Intelligence, exploring the evolution of the relationship between humans and technology.
+Opening in May 2019, the Barbican presents a major new exhibition: AI: More than Human – an unprecedented survey of creative and scientific developments in artificial intelligence, exploring the evolution of the relationship between humans and technology.

 With digital media, immersive art installations and a chance for visitors to interact directly with exhibits to experience AI’s capabilities first-hand, this festival-style exhibition takes place all over the Centre to examine the subject from multiple, global perspectives and give visitors the tools to decide for themselves how to navigate our evolving world.
 It will ask the big questions: What does it mean to be human?
 What is consciousness?
 Will machines ever outsmart a human?
 And how can humans and machines work collaboratively?